JanssenProject/jans/docs/janssen-server/developer/scripts/interception-scripts-debug.md

 ### System Requirements

 The minimum system requirement for running all jans services are `8GB RAM`, `4 CPU`, and `50GB disk`.
-This can be dropped to `4GB RAM`, `4CPU` and `20GB` disk space if operating with required services auth-server, and LDAP.
+This can be dropped to `4GB RAM`, `4CPU` and `20GB` disk space if operating with required service auth-serv.

 ### Setup Minikube